 Watermelon is rich in vitamins, containing Vitamin C, Vitamin A, and Vitamin B6.
 Vitamin A is needed for healthy skin, coat, muscles, and sight, night vision in particular.
 Remember being told to eat your carrots so you can see in the dark?

-Vitamin B6 is a vital contributor to many body functions, to red blood cells and the nervous and immune systems.
+Vitamin B6 is a vital contributor to many body functions, including red blood cells and the nervous and immune systems.
 Vitamin C is an antioxidant that aids healing, reduces inflammation, and wards off aging changes.

 While we are on the subject, this fruit is a source of another powerful antioxidant called lycopene.
 That’s what is responsible for the pink color of the melon.
 Tomatoes, guava, and pink grapefruit also contain it, and it is thought to reduce the possibility of some cancers, both in dogs and in their pet parents, also.